wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.7 - Application Performance Management/Demo 2.7.md

  ![](<media/get_dealers_loop_problem.png>)

- > Notice that when a request is made to get the dealers, the code loops several thousand times into MongoDB
+ > Notice that when a request is made to get the dealers, the code loop several thousand times into MongoDB
  >
- > Usually you would have gone into your APM tool and identified problems from there, we'll see in a a minute
+ > Usually you would have gone into your APM tool and identify problems from there, we'll see in a a minute
- > that APM would have helped us spot this problem right away
+ > that APM would have help us spot this problem right away

 0. Change the value of the **numMongoDBCalls** variable to 1